dolphinnet-labs/dolphinnet/fd-service/README.md

 ## Testing

-Each rhs-service package has its own unit-testing.
+Each fd-service package has its own unit-testing.
 More advanced utils, such as the transaction manager, are covered in `op-e2e` as well.